rainbow979/transport_challenge/doc/transport_controller.md

 - `success`
 - `cannot_reach`
-- `failed_to_grasp` (Either because the motion failed or because the magnet is already holding an object.)
+- `failed_to_grasp` (Either because the motion failed or because the magnet is already holding a different object.)
 - `failed_to_bend`